Wake up and smell the cold coffee

 - | Nov 30, 2018

-You gotta admit, Singaporeans love their coffee.
+You gotta admit, we Singaporeans love our coffee.
 Be it a classic latte or kopi siew dai, we probably wouldn't be able to get through the day without our daily dose of caffeine.
-It's no wonder cold brews are such a hit in Singapore, producing coffees with not only a richer and more intense flavor, but with lesser accidity (and often more potency).
-Here, we list some of the best places to try out these next-generation coffees.
+It's no wonder cold brews are such a hit in Singapore, with their richer and more intense flavours, and more importantly, being chilled so it keeps us chill in this sweltering weather.
+Here, we list some of the best places to get a cold one.